yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     git push
     ```

-31. Visit your ACR to see the new images and make a note of the tags assigned by VSTS.
+31. Visit your ACR to see the new images and make a note of the tags assigned by Azure DevOps.

      - Make a note of the latest tag for content-web.